What’s in This Article

 | 1997 | Stephen King films his TV miniseries adaptation on-site at The Stanley. |

-The Stanley Hotel’s haunted reputation has been a major draw for visitors.
-Guests have reported disembodied voices, flickering lights, and piano music coming from the empty ballroom.
+The Stanley Hotel’s haunted reputation draws visitors from around the world.
+Guests report disembodied voices, flickering lights, and piano music coming from the empty ballroom.

 Products Worth Considering